-Convertible Securities - Based upon ASC 815-15, we have adopted a sequencing approach regarding the application of ASC 815-40 to convertible securities issued subsequent to September 30, 2015.
+Convertible Securities - Based upon ASC 815-15, we have adopted a sequencing approach regarding the application of ASC 815-40 to convertible securities.
 We will evaluate our contracts based upon the earliest issuance date.
 In the event partial reclassification of contracts subject to ASC 815-40-25 is necessary, due to our inability to demonstrate we have sufficient shares authorized and unissued, shares will be allocated on the basis of issuance date, with the earliest issuance date receiving first allocation of shares.
 If a reclassification of an instrument were required, it would result in the instrument issued latest being reclassified first.

 Net Loss per Share - Under the provisions of ASC 260, "Earnings Per Share," basic loss per common share is computed by dividing net loss available to common stockholders by the weighted average number of shares of common stock outstanding for the periods presented.
 Diluted net loss per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that would then share in the income of the Company, subject to anti-dilution limitations.
 The common stock equivalents have not been included as they are anti-dilutive.
-As of March 31, 2018, there were options outstanding for the purchase of 4,736 common shares, warrants for the purchase of 11,837,422 common shares, 2,825,053 shares of the Company's common stock issuable upon the conversion of Series A, Series C and Series D Convertible Preferred Stock.
-In addition, the Company has an unknown number of shares issuable upon convertible debentures of \$2,390,066.
+As of June 30, 2018, there were options outstanding for the purchase of 534,736 common shares, warrants for the purchase of 15,586,424 common shares, 4,914,405 shares of the Company's common stock issuable upon the conversion of Series A, Series C and Series D Convertible Preferred Stock.
+In addition, the Company has an unknown number of shares issuable upon conversion of convertible debentures of \$2,390,066.
 All of which could potentially dilute future earnings per share.

-As of March 31, 2017, there were options outstanding for the purchase of 50,908 common shares, warrants for the purchase of 5,110,812 common shares, 2,467,910 shares of our common stock issuable upon the conversion of Series A, Series C and Series D Convertible Preferred Stock.
-In addition, the Company had an unknown number of shares issuable upon conversion of convertible debentures of \$175,000.
-All of which could potentially dilute future earnings per share.
+As of June 30, 2017, there were options outstanding for the purchase of 50,908 common shares, warrants for the purchase of 5,127,416 common shares, 2,825,053 shares of our common stock issuable upon the conversion of Series A, Series C and Series D Convertible Preferred Stock and up to 332,940 shares of our common stock issuable upon the exercise of placement agent warrants, all of which could potentially dilute future earnings per share.
+Total outstanding common stock equivalents at June 30, 2017 were 6,527,268.